grafana/k6-docs/docs/sources/next/using-k6/test-authoring/test-builder.md

 ---
 title: 'Test builder'
-excerpt: 'Use a graphical interface to create a k6 test.'
+description: 'Use a graphical interface to create a k6 test.'
 weight: 01
 ---